okp4/nodejumper/README.md

 Manual installation script allows newbies to go through every step of the installation script line by line.
 This gives them better understanding of what's going on and reduce the time spent on debugging, if something goes wrong.

-Here's the quick demo on how easy chain installation can be, taken Bitcanna as example:
+Here's quick demo on how easy chain installation can be, taken Bitcanna as example:

 ![Bitcanna Installation](https://user-images.githubusercontent.com/27004732/181461881-fe42af03-41cd-44b6-a76c-189e6a43660a.gif)